SPECFEM/specfem3d_globe/src/gpu/boast/README.md

 CLFLAGS=-cl-fast-relaxed-math ruby kernels.rb -c
 ```

-That should be the default in SPECFEM3D (even if for now if seems the default is no flags for OpenCL, which gives a certain advantage to CUDA).
+That should be the default in SPECFEM3D (even if for now it seems the default is no flags for OpenCL, which gives a certain advantage to CUDA).

 If you have a problem of platform selection or want to restrict the test to 1 kernel:
 ```